 Some of the things you'll need to consider when choosing an income protection policy are:

-Income protection policies are provided as either an:
+Income protection policies are either an:

 - Indemnity value policy — the amount you're insured for is a percentage of your salary when you make a claim.
 If your salary has decreased since you bought the policy, you'll get a smaller monthly insurance payment.
 Indemnity value policies are generally cheaper and can be useful for people with a stable income.